zasadnyy/doing-better-on-android-hackathon-slides/README.md

-doing-better-on-android-hackathon-slides
+Doing Better On Android Hackathon
 ========================================

-====Doing Better On Android Hackathon
+Slides prepared for GDG DevFest Tbilisi, October 18-20, 2013

+Demo: [here should be a link :)]